-So, we might just need to rethink our product launches
+So, we might need to rethink our product launches.

-We used to do product launches to… launch new products, right?
+We used to do product launches to launch new products.
 Today, product launching for the sake of launching products might be a public relations tactic of the past.
-We see many big tech companies do big launches on the regular despite not having anything but heavily overstated iterative advancements to report.
+We see many big tech companies do big launches regularly despite not having anything but heavily overstated iterative advancements to report.

 Classical public relations advice suggests that you shouldn’t call for a press conference if you haven’t got anything substantial for the journalists to report, but this might be a rule in need of revision.